fishinwind/workshop/content/Classes/class-3.rst

 #. sort by a particular column? (-k 4)
 #. sort as a number (-k4n)
 #. sort as a general number (1e-3 < 0.05) (-k4g)
-#. change the default delimiter (-t,
+#. change the default delimiter (-t ".")
 #. sort by 2 columns (-k1,1 -k2,2n)
 #. sort in reverse as a number (-k1rn)
 #. get unique entries (-u)

-If you know all these, you'll know 99% of what you'll use sort for.
+If you know all these, you'll know 99% of what you'll use `sort` for.

 Sort Example
 ============